twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

   - when **no financing is active**, you can withdraw as usual,
   - when **a deal is active**, an agreed share of incoming revenues goes first to repayment.

+On top of this, the revenue account can:

+- allocate **unencumbered balances** into simple onchain yield sources (e.g. staked SOL or yield-bearing stablecoins),
+- keep funds available for operations and for use as collateral, while avoiding idle balances.

-Functionally, it is the onchain analogue of a **business operating account with covenants**:
+Functionally, it is the onchain analogue of a **business operating account with covenants and base yield**:

 - one place where revenue lands,
 - predictable rules on who gets paid when,
+- and default yield on idle balances,
 - enough structure for credit to be underwritten seriously.

 ---